ericclose/Motorola-USB-Drivers-win/README.md

 ## Explanation

-Because the “Motorola USB driver v6.4.0” from [Motorola Support](https://en-gb.support.motorola.com/app/usb-drivers) can't install properly in Windows 11 (It will end up with an error), that's why I made this driver installation batch file.
+Because the “Motorola USB driver v6.4.0” from [Motorola Support](https://en-gb.support.motorola.com/app/usb-drivers) can't install properly on Windows 10 or 11 when your PC lacks Visual C++ or other runtimes (It will end up with an error and no useful message), that's why I made this driver installation batch file.

 The USB drivers are extracted from the following sources: